Guidelines for the approval of offshore programme delivery

 If the application is not approved, the reasons will be set out in a detailed report linked to the criteria in the NZQA Rules.
 The Evaluator will be available for a phone call or meeting, or will provide clarification via email, in response to the outcome letter and report.

-If applications are approved the education organisation will receive an approval letter with a copy of the approved programme details recorded on the NZQA system.
+If applications are approved the tertiary education organisation will receive an approval letter including a copy of the approved programme summary.

 What will it cost?